python-botogram/botogram/docs/api/telegram.rst

       The integer date of when the message was sent, in Unix time.

+      *This attribute can be None if it's not provided by Telegram.*

    .. py:attribute:: chat

       The :py:class:`~botogram.Chat` to which the message belongs.

+      *This attribute can be None if it's not provided by Telegram.*

+   .. py:attribute:: is_inline

+      This attribute is ``True`` if the message is sent via inline mode.

+   .. py:attribute:: inline_message_id

+      The string unique ID of the message, if sent via inline mode.

+      *This attribute can be None if it's not provided by Telegram.*

    .. py:attribute:: forward_from